Longleat Forest wildlife highlights over the past 24 years

 Our Senior Conservation Ranger James Monk has gone back to when Longleat Forest first opened in 1994 and has gathered lots of information about the wildlife that’s lived there.
-Over the last 24 years, our beautiful forest has evolved and been home to several different animals.
+Over the last 24 years, our beautiful forest has evolved and has been home to several different animals.

-- A grand total of 604 species were identified when Longleat Forest However, in 1995 when the very first annual ecological report was completed the total number increased to 984 species
+- A grand total of 604 species were identified when Longleat Forest opened.
+However, in 1995 when the very first annual ecological report was completed the total number increased to 984 species

 - The Firecrest bird, one of the smallest birds in the UK and part of the Kinglet family was recorded for the first time with two pairs of breeding.
 This was a nationally significant population in the UK as the breeding population was around 20-30 pairs